noi-techpark/w2panalytics/README.md

 -load_geojson_env()

 N.B.
-Web2py server return the data in GeoJSON format.
+Web2py server returns the data in GeoJSON format.

 The date associated with a station is showing to the user through a popup that allows to switch to the graphic tab for seeing the data in a statistic graph.
 The Web2py Application retrieves the data through the Integreen API: